-- 1) John Galvin or in his absence
+- 1) John Galvin / Chair of Governors or in their absence

 - 2) Laura Sandon-Webb in her absence

 - 3)

 John Galvin or Laura Sandon-Webb will inform WSCC of the closure.

 Infection control guidance

 The DoE guidance on infection control has been provided to all staff and added to the curriculum.
 This will be repeated each term.